Nguyen-Dang-Trieu/Plant-water/README.md

 The system monitors environmental parameters for crops and supports automated watering.

 ## 📖 Description
-The system consists of sensors that measure environmental conditions such as temperature, humidity, light intensity, and soil moisture.
+The system consists of sensors that measure environmental conditions such as temperature 🌡️, humidity 💧, light intensity ☀️, and soil moisture 🌱.
 - Data is collected by an Arduino Uno (ATmega328P) running bare-metal C code (no Arduino libraries).
 - The Arduino sends the data to a Raspberry Pi 3B+, which acts as the central processing server.
 - The Raspberry Pi publishes the data via MQTT protocol to a laptop (host) for real-time display and monitoring.